GlareDB/glaredb.github.io/cloud/billing.md

 GlareDB Cloud records the amount of data read and the size of the output written per query.
 EXPLAIN reports expected query input size and is a good estimation.
-Some storage formats are more efficient for limiting the amount of data a query needs to read: parquet only needs to read the data in the exact field read, and can skip all other columns and data, while queries for PostgreSQL and MySQL are pushed-down to their respective backing stores.
+Some storage formats are more efficient for limiting the amount of data a query needs to read: Parquet only needs to read the data in the exact field read, and can skip all other columns and data, while queries for PostgreSQL and MySQL are pushed-down to their respective backing stores.